This series is meant to give you tips on what exercises you can do for major parts of the body.

 - Do the movement slowly and steadily.
-Jerking or moving quickly can be painful and strain something, as well as not permitting opposing muscles to relax as the movement progresses.
+Jerking or moving quickly can be painful and may not allow the opposing muscles to relax as the movement progresses.

-- Set specific times to exercise through the day as this makes it more likely you will actually do them.
+- Set specific times to exercise throughout the day as this makes it more likely you will actually do them.

 How Many Should I Do?

 Difficult question and it depends…what kind of problem you have.

 - Stiffness and no pain.
 Physiotherapists classify this kind of problem as non-irritable, meaning the problem can cope with a lot of physical stress, producing little pain which settles quickly to normal.
 You can push this kind of condition fairly hard and often, such as 10 movements/stretches every two hours (if necessary), going right to the end of the movement.

 - Stiffness and pain.
 Here more care is needed, as the joint may be irritable and exercise stirs up the pain.
 A good rule is: if the exercise does not cause significant pain for a significant period of time afterwards, then you have it about right.
 You will be likely to feel some pain as you do the exercise and this is to be expected.

 - Pain.
 Significant pain can stop you from wanting to move your joints and muscles, causing weakness and loss of movement.
 Appropriate movement can help pain, range of movement and muscle power.
 Here we need to be careful to strike a balance between putting enough stress on your joints and muscles and increasing your pain.
 A few movements a day may be enough for a very irritable joint.

 When you have done your exercises, how was it?
 If your pain is bad and lasts over 10 minutes or so you may have overdone it.
 If you have some discomfort but it is bearable and goes off quickly, that may be the right level of input.